ejstacey/skill-subsonic-media/README.md

-# Subsonic Media Skill
+## subsonic media player
+A player for media from the subsonic media server

+## Description
-This skill plays music from a Subsonic Media Server (https://www.subsonic.org/)
+This module plays streaming content from a Subsonic Media Server (https://www.subsonic.org/).

-Depending on the size of your library, it can take multiple minutes to load this skill.
+## Examples
+* "play something i can never have by nine inch nails"
+* "play pretty hate machine"
+* "play nine inch nails"
+* "play pretty hate machine on random on my chromecast"

+## Credits
+Eric Stacey <ejstacey@joyrex.net>

-## installing
+## Configuring
 Install this skill, then go to https://home.mycroft.ai and enter your subsonic details under

 ## Current state
 Working features:
   - play \<content\>
   - play \<content\> on \<backend\>